Modeled after an INSTRUMENT in the

 collection of the Metropolitan Museum of Art

 These banjos are also endlessly customizable with variations in wood type and finish, and neck silhouettes as variable as those found in the banjos of the mid-19th century.
-You can view options, customization, and pricing via this form.

-Price generally includes figured wood and stained gourd.
+The base price for 4- or 5-string Minstrel-Style banjos is $1350 and includes figured wood and stained gourd.
 Geared turners, frets, gut strings, and custom details are an additional cost.

 Walnut neck, s-peghead shape, simple horizontal 5th string, side-dot position markers, dyed gourd, dark goatskin head, and brass tacks.